Fundoo-Solutions/angularjs-carousel/README.md

    calls are not a problem!
 2. *onCarouselAvailable*: THis gives the controller a handle on the carousel.
 Nothing more, nothing less.
 3. *The pagination functions*: These are used to hide / show the next and previous links, based on the state of the carousel.

-## Where can I see a demo?

-Glad you asked.
-Go check out our GitHub page for the [AngularJS-Carousel-Demo]

 ## Who are we?